105 – Carleton University

 As a general rule, if you successfully completed courses from a recognized university or college, or from selected high school curricula such as International Baccalaureate or Advanced Placement, we will consider you for transfer credit at Carleton.
-All previous studies will be assessed once the Admissions Office receives the necessary official transcripts and course descriptions.
+We will assess all previous studies once the Admissions Office receives the necessary official transcripts and course descriptions.

 Note: Course descriptions from universities and colleges outside Canada and the US must be certified by the institution.
 In all cases, the credit you receive depends on: